Tanner-Mindrum/Python-Portfolio/README.md

 A portfolio consisting of the various projects I have developed using Python.

 Each university course I have taken associated with the Python language contains its own folder.
-Within each folder are a number of projects and assignments completed in Python.
+Within each folder are various projects and assignments related to each class that have been completed in Python.